TobiasBg/WP-Table-Reloaded/readme.txt

 == Upgrade Notice ==

-= 1.7.1 =
+= 1.8 =
-This upgrade makes WP-Table Reloaded ready for WordPress 3.0.
-It also adds Polish and Belorussian translations.
+This upgrade includes an updated DataTables library, enhances several features and fixes a few small issues.

 = 1.7 =
 This upgrade includes an updated DataTables library, adds a "Table" button in the toolbar of the visual editor, and enhances several other things.